I’ll just come out and say it. I’ve recently discovered the "long egg" and I am horrified.

 “Immediately create your long egg at home,” YouTube channel Cookist goads.
 “Best Long Egg Video | Long Egg Series,” instructs 'KeefCooks'.
 "How to Make Long Eggs - Long Cylindrical Eggs Made Easy!!!”
 'Whats4Chow' says.
 (Whats4Chow, please stop screaming at me.)

-I must admit my favourite is this joint, below, from 'HungryGuyRecipes,' in which my man appears to pull a cat (?) from a laundry basket (??) before he gets cooking, as an instrumental version of “Dancing Queen” gently hums in the background.
+I must admit my favorite is this joint, below, from 'HungryGuyRecipes,' in which my man appears to pull a cat (?) from a laundry basket (??) before he gets cooking, as an instrumental version of “Dancing Queen” gently hums in the background.

 Anyway, most of these videos more or less follow a similar rubric: You separate the whites from the yolks.
 Whisk these two components separately.
 Boil some water on the stove.
 Apply oil a long, tubular glass so the egg has enough lube to just scoot on out of there without incident.
 Submerge that glass in the water.
-Pour those whites into the glass and stick a long, thinner glass in its centre.
+Pour those whites into the glass and stick a long, thinner glass in its center.
 Cook the whites.
 Remove the thinner glass and pour the yolks into the orifice made by the test glass.
 Wait for the yolks to cook through.
 Remove from heat.
 Slice.
 Serve.

 And there you go.
 Small, sexy, uniform medallions of boiled egg.